mramshaw/GCP-Slackbot/README.md

 In order to do this, it will be necessary to sign in with a __GitHub__ account.

 We will need to train our client to recognize __Intents__ (I have been unable to find a good definition but broadly speaking the main concept of a question or statement.
-These will also be important for [AWS Alexa](https://github.com/mramshaw/Alexa-Stuff)).
+ Intents will also be important for [AWS Alexa](http://github.com/mramshaw/Alexa-Stuff)).

 Once our client has been trained, we will need to create a Wit token.